panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### computeExercisedAmounts

-Compute the amount of funds that are underlying this option position.
-This is useful when exercising a position.
+Compute the amount of notional value underlying this option position.

 ```solidity